XuJiandong/docs-bank/taproot.md

 > Implicit Y coordinates In order to support efficient verification and batch verification, the Y coordinate of P and of R cannot be ambiguous (every valid X coordinate has two possible Y coordinates).
 > Implicitly choosing the Y coordinate that is even[6].

-> Final scheme As a result, our final scheme ends up using public key pk which is the X coordinate of a point P on the curve
+> Final scheme: As a result, our final scheme ends up using public key pk which is the X coordinate of a point P on the curve
 > whose Y coordinate is even and signatures (r,s) where r is the X coordinate of a point R whose Y coordinate is even.
 > The signature satisfies s⋅G = R + tagged_hash(r || pk || m)⋅P.